odpi/egeria-docs/site/docs/guides/operations/kubernetes/operator.md

 ### Connectors

 Much of the capability in Egeria is pluggable.
-For example we have a connector to the message bus, which could be kafka, but equally may be RabbitMQ (if a connector were written).
+For example, we have a connector to the message bus, which could be kafka, but equally may be RabbitMQ (if a connector were written).
 We have connectors that understand data sources such as for Postgres.
 These are implemented as java jars, and are added into the classpath of the egeria platform.
-Thus the platform can provide a certain capability with these additional connectors, but it is the server which defines which ones to use (and refers to the class name to locate)
+Thus, the platform can provide a certain capability with these additional connectors, but it is the server which defines which ones to use (and refers to the class name to locate)

 An Egeria server configuration document therefore contains many references to connectors.
 The references libraries must be available in the runtime environment ie platform.
 This is done by ensuring they are pointed to within the spring loader's 'LOADER_PATH' environment variable.